 Rethinking Leadership.
 International seminar with Two Wings Institute at Harris Manchester College, University of Oxford

-On the last day of the leadership seminar: “Therapy at War.
-How can we heal the heart of conflict?”, which began with our special guest from Lviv, Michel Dymyd (Fr.
-Prof. Mykhailo Dymyd), theologian of Ukrainian solidarity.
-It was a moving meditation on death, eternity and the loss of his beloved son, Artem, in the war.
-It provided a starting point for reflections on how to make peace in the heart of conflict.
-Gabriella Rifkind shared her experience mediating between Israel and Hamas, and – between Ukraine and Russia.
-Lord John Alderdice spoke about his experience of resolving unresolvable conflicts, starting with the Good Friday Agreements, and Michal Luczewski – with reference to Jan Patočka – spoke about the long 20th century, “the wars of the 21st century and the 21st as a war” from which we do not know how to convert.
+The final day of the seminar “Therapy at War.
+How can we heal the heart of conflict?” began with our special guest from Lviv – Fr.
+Prof. Mykhailo Dymyd, theologian of Ukrainian solidarity.
+His talk was a moving meditation on death, eternity and the loss of his beloved son Artem during the war.
+It provided a starting point for reflection on how to make peace in the heart of conflict.
+Gabrielle Rifkind shared her experience mediating between Israel and Hamas and between Ukraine and Russia.
+Lord John Alderdice talked about his experience of resolving unresolvable conflicts, starting with the Good Friday Agreements, and Michal Luczewski – with reference to Jan Patočka – spoke about the long 20th century, “the wars of the 21st century and the 21st century as war” from which we do not know how to break out.

-The seminar was not possible without the support from Polska Fundacja Narodowa, Oxford Polish Asociation, Polish Cultural Institute in London, Centre for Democracy and Peace Building and CRIC.
+Thank you for the support of the Polish National Foundation, the Oxford Polish Association, the Polish Cultural Institute in London, the Center for Democracy and Peace Building and CRIC.

 Leave A Comment